ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 Use the report mode to be aware of activities matching the context-based restrictions.
 Do the rule-based decisions render a permit or deny?
 Does that match your expectation?
 To learn about activities and to handle them correctly with CBR rules, a test phase in reporting mode of at least a month is recommended.
 This allows for an iterative approach towards the desired set of network zones and context rules.

+For this tutorial, we are going to define the following network zones:
+* a zone each for all deployed services where supported as service reference
+* a zone each for the VPC and the Kubernetes cluster
+* for an IP range with the addresses of a home network (corporate or bastion) to serve as **homezone**
+* a zone each for the platform services where supported

+Thereafter, we are going to define context rules as follows:
+* for the access to the [{{site.data.keyword.keymanagementserviceshort}} instance](/docs/key-protect?topic=key-protect-access-control-with-cbr)
+* for the access to the [{{site.data.keyword.cos_short}} instance and its bucket](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall)
+* for the access to the [{{site.data.keyword.registryshort_notm}} and the namespace with the container image](/docs/Registry?topic=Registry-iam#iam_cbr)
+* for the access to the [{{site.data.keyword.containershort_notm}} cluster and its management API](/docs/containers?topic=containers-cbr#protect-api-types-cbr)

+All the above zones and rules can be deployed in either report-only or enforced mode with a single Terraform command.

 The documentation has a [list of resources which are supported as service references](/docs/account?topic=account-context-restrictions-whatis#service-attribute).
 You can also retrieve the list using the [CLI command **service-ref-targets**](/docs/cli?topic=cli-cbr-plugin#cbr-cli-service-ref-targets-command) or the related API function [List available service reference targets](/apidocs/context-based-restrictions#list-available-serviceref-targets).
 {: tip}

 ## Use Terraform to configure context-based restrictions
 {: #cbr-security-terraform}